How to Get Rid of Flies in a Garage in 9 Easy Ways

 Drain flies thrive around stagnant water, especially in warm conditions during the summer.
 They’re the little black worms in your shower, too, in larva form.
 They breed and spread fast, one fly turning into hundreds in just a few weeks.

 You’ll need to remove any water sources from the garage to eliminate drain flies.
 Fix broken pipes, unclog drains and remove standing water or water in buckets from the garage.
+Then kill them off with Drano in the pipes.

 Using Fly Swatters to Get Rid of Garage Flies